-The recruitment process ends with the hiring of the right candidate, whereas this has no end date.
+The recruitment process ends with hiring the right candidate with no end date.
 Once you begin the talent acquisition process, you can pursue it as long as you like.

 Filling up major positions at the managerial or operational level is important to ensure that you continue with the great work you’re doing already and everything else that must be done is accomplished.

-Acquiring talent is largely about roping invaluable people to your company.
-The process becomes more fluid if you create a new position or make a big change to the existing one.
+Acquiring talent is largely about roping invaluable people into your company.
+The process becomes more fluid if you create a new position or change the existing one.
 People hired for various open positions will change along with your company.

 The goal of talent acquisition is creation and growth.
-Devote enough time to these processes for learning more about your prospective employees.
-In this way, you can be confident about when you bring them and merge them with your growth plans.
+Devote enough time to these processes to learn more about your prospective employees.
+This way, you can be confident about bringing and merging them with your growth plans.